Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Theoretical framework

 \subsection{Galaxy clustering and the cross-correlation induced by magnification bias}

-As commented in the introduction, the weak lensing-induced foreground-background number cross-correlation is the main observable of this paper.
-However, a joint analysis together with the clustering of the foreground galaxy sample will be carried out in addition to study the potential tightening of the parameter constraints.
-Therefore, we proceed to describe the theoretical modeling of both observables.
+As noted in the introduction, the weak lensing-induced foreground-background number cross-correlation is the main observable of this paper.
+However, a joint analysis together with the clustering of the foreground galaxy sample was also carried out in addition to study the potential tightening of the parameter constraints.
+Therefore, we proceed to describe the theoretical modeling of both observables below.

 Under the well-known \citet{LIMBER53} and flat-sky approximations, the foreground angular auto-correlation function is given by